Shady-Data/09-Assembly/01_Debugging/02_IO_Debugging.md

 ---

 ### Step Two: Describe the Bug
+Again follow the gudde from the introduction topic.
 * Is it reproduceable?
 * How can you make it happen again?
 * What happened?